Tracy McCreery

 Tracy McCreery (born December 26, 1966) is an American politician.
 She is a member of the Missouri Senate from the 24th district, serving since 2023.
-She previously represented the 88th district in the Missouri House of Representatives from 2015 to 2023.
-She is a member of the Democratic Party.
+She previously represented the 88th district in the Missouri House of Representatives from 2015 to 2023, and the 83rd district between 2011 and 2013.
+Originally elected in a special election as an independent, she is a member of the Democratic Party.

 Early life and education

-McCreery attended Edison High School in Milan, Ohio and graduated from Ohio State University in 1989 with a BS in Marketing.
+McCreery attended Edison High School in Milan, Ohio and graduated from Ohio State University in 1989 with a Bachelor of Science degree in marketing.

 McCreery says she was once a pro-choice Republican, and left the party to support women's bodily autonomy.

 Career

 McCreery previously worked for Joan Bray and served in the administration of governor Bob Holden.